Paris Catacombs Tickets

 The Paris Catacombs are located near Place Denfert-Rochereau, in the 14th arrondissement.

-The nearest metro stop to the entrance of the catacombs is Denfert-Rochereau, accessible via line 6 and 4 or RER B. It is also possible to reach it by taking buses 38 and 68 and getting off at Denfert-Rochereau stop.
+The nearest metro stop to the entrance of the catacombs is Denfert-Rochereau, accessible via line 6 and 4 or RER B. Alternatively, you can take buses 38 and 68 and get off at the Denfert-Rochereau stop.